Parthasarathy Temple, Chennai: Theppam (Float) festival

-Also known Teppothsavam (= Theppam + Utsavam), this pictorial and colourful festival takes place on 7 days in the Tamil month of masi, 3 days for Lord Parthasarathy, one each for Sri Narasimhar, Sri Ranganathar, Sri Ramar and Sri Gajendra Varadhar.
+Also known Teppothsavam (= Theppam + Utsavam), this pictorial and colourful festival takes place on 7 days in the Tamil month of masi, 3 days for Parthasarathy, one each for Sri Narasimhar, Sri Ranganathar, Sri Ramar and Sri Gajendra Varadhar.
 The seven-day event attracts a large number of devotees and onlookers from different parts of Chennai and Tamil Nadu.

 A floating structure made up of drums, timber would be constructed and would be beautifully decorated with lights, flowers, religious paintings, silken buntings, etc. which serves as a visual delight.
 For better ambience, lights were also installed in the garden around the tank and additionally, focus lights were placed on the corners of the Neerazhi Mandapam (the Mandapam (structure) in the Center of the temple tank).
 Perumal (God) would come to the temple tank in Purappadu (departure) and be placed majestically inside the float.
 On all the days, the float completed five rounds around the Neerazhi Mandapam.
 After this, the deities were taken in a procession around the four Mada Streets.

 Devotees in hundreds would converge and sit on the steps of the temple tank to have Darshan of the Lord on Theppam.

 The specialty of the third day function is the 'Thirumanjanam', performed to the deity inside the float.
 Other than the bhattachariars (temple priests), no one is allowed inside the float.
 A Rescue team of about 10 swimmers is usually provided by the Tamil Nadu Fire and Rescue Services.

 This theppam festival exhibits one of the aspects of the richest cultural heritage aspects of Triplicane which one can see nowhere else in Chennai, other than Mylapore.